prevention-icon

 Landscaping

-Take care to maintain the integrity of your existing termite barrier and minimise the introduction of new entry points when making any significant changes to your yard.
+Take care to maintain the integrity of your existing termite barrier and minimise introducing new entry points when making any significant changes to your yard.

 Garden and yard maintenance

-Maintain a tidy yard by removing tree stumps, clearing your gutters, removing piles of vegetation and litter.
-Trim shrubs to ensure that there is a 12-inch clearance from your home.
-Take care to store piles of wood and timber in a dry place away from your house.
+Maintain a tidy yard by removing tree stumps, clearing gutters, and removing piles of vegetation and litter.
+Trim shrubs to ensure a 12-inch clearance from your home.
+Store piles of wood and timber in a dry place away from your house.

 Maintain wooden furniture